vzakaznikov/english-russian-dictionary-for-programmers/README.md

 Please feel free to submit an issue or a pull request with your suggestions or changes!

+## How to use?

+Use browser's built-in search (Ctrl-F) to find the english word or expression of interest.

 ## Dictionary

 * **bug**